 Read more about the four most common reasons women consider having an abortion!

 - Are you being coerced?
 Go to Abortion Coercion!

 8. What Experiences Have Other Women Had with Abortion?

-Some women, facing the decision on whether to have an abortion, wonder what other women have gone through.
+Some women, facing the decision of whether to have an abortion, wonder what other women have gone through.
 Reading about the lived experiences of others can be helpful in one’s own decision-making process.
 Still, since each person is unique, their experience cannot be replicated.
-Read stories of women who have shared about their abortion experience, HERE
+Read stories of women who have shared their abortion experience, HERE

 9. How Common Are Abortions in My Area and Worldwide?